 Wind chimes are widely regarded not only for their soothing sound but also because they are visually pleasing.
 And if you plan on buying them in a store, you'll find them rather pricey, too.

 However, they don't have to be expensive.
 In this set of free woodworking plans, we walk you through building a bamboo wind chime.
 This is a surprisingly easy woodworking project, one that you can build with your kids.
 There are some tasks on some power tools that you'll likely want to perform, but a number of other tasks are safe enough that kids can handle them easily.
 It is a good opportunity to teach your children proper respect and use of your woodworking tools, and you'll have a very nice addition to your back yard to show for it.

 - Power drill with 1" paddle bit and 12" extension

 - Stationary router with router table and 3/8" radius round-over bit

 Cut Two Circular Pieces of Hardwood

-To begin this project, we'll need to cut two circle-shaped pieces of hardwood.
-The best method we've found for cutting these circular shapes is to use a circle cutting jig for your band saw, which we showed you how to build in a previous woodworking project.
+To begin this project, cut two circle-shaped pieces of hardwood.
+The best method for cutting these circular shapes is to use a circle cutting jig for your band saw.
 If you are preparing to build these chimes and haven't built a circle cutting jig yet, don't worry; it's a quick, simple project.